 Seagoon: (after two other characters have made asides to the audience) Little do they know how little I know about the little that they know.
 If only I knew the little they know about the little that I know, then I'd know a little.
 I'll have to keep my little ears open, you know.

-- An episode of Darkwing Duck that took place in Medieval times subverts this.
-Darkwing's public persona was working in the royal castle.
+- Darkwing Duck: One episode that takes place in Medieval times parodies this.
+Darkwing's public persona is working in the royal castle.
 After watching the King and Queen acting like fools, he turns to the camera and says, "Little do they know...
 And I do mean little."

 - Duck Dodgers in the 24½th Century: Dodgers (Daffy Duck) is accosted by Marvin the Martian, brandishing a disintegration gun.

 Dodgers: (to camera) Little does he realize I have on my disintegration-proof vest. (to Marvin) You may fire when ready, Grisly. (he does; Dodgers is disintegrated; the undamaged vest hangs in midair for a moment then plops into the pile of ashes)